JumaJuiceTime/CairnHack/resources/more-relics.md

 ### Forgotten Sword-Master's Blade d8 damage, 2 charges
 - Worn and weathered blue-gray longsword imbued with the memory of an ancient sword master, renown for his ability to duel multiple opponents at once.
 - Channeling the forgotten master's memory produces a whirling flourish, attacking all enemies around them within 10 feet (up to four) for d6 blast.
-- On critical damage save vs DEX or be disarmed.
+- On critical damage save vs AGL or be disarmed.
 - **Recharge**: by defeating another worthy opponent in a duel or disarming an enemy in combat.

 ### Cloak of the Monarch Queen, 3 charges